doubleunion/arooo/README.md

 ## Development setup

+NOTE: The 'bundle install' command below will not work if you have Mac OSX High Sierra.
+The libv8 dependency is not supported.
+We are actively working on a fix!

 If you are new to Rails, follow the [RailsBridge Installfest instructions](http://installfest.railsbridge.org/installfest/) for getting your environment set up.
 - You must follow the Railsbridge Installfest instructions if you do not have `ruby`, `bundler`, or `rails` installed before continuing.